 Refrigerator is perhaps the only appliance you need it work constantly.
 As soon as something goes wrong, you have to react immediately to find the right solution.
 If your refrigerator doesn’t make ice, we suggest you consider our effective tips and try to fix the problem on your own.
-What to check

 What to Check